-There are areas where the number of incidents have decreased such as primary fires, road traffic collisions and deaths and injuries in accidental dwelling fires, which is a reflection of the hard work staff put into targeting those most at risk of either setting fires or being a victim of fire.
-The Authority has continued to meet its attendance standard of the first appliance being in attendance at all life risk incidents within 10 minutes.
+Most incident types including fires and emergency calls received are higher than in 2020/21 when we were at the height of the COVID-19 pandemic.
+This had an impact on performance for parts of that year when households and businesses were in lockdown.
+Staff continued to target those most at risk of either setting fires or being a victim of fire throughout the pandemic.
+The Authority has continued to meet its attendance standard target (90%) of the first appliance being in attendance at all life risk incidents within 10 minutes.